-However, the third way, i.e., Hybrid might have more impact on the different industries.
+However, the third way, i.e., a hybrid, might impact the different industries.
 The hybrid blockchain is the mix of both the worlds, both private and public blockchain.
-This gives the organizations better control on what they want to achieve rather than change their plans on the limitation of the technology.
+This gives organizations better control over what they want to achieve rather than change their plans on the limitation of the technology.

 What is Public Blockchain?

 As the name suggests, public blockchain is public in nature.
 When Bitcoin white paper came, it also mentioned blockchain in its public form.
-It also means that the public blockchain is open to all and anyone can participate in it.
+It also means that the public blockchain is open to all, and anyone can participate in it.

-For example, miners can participate and provide computational power to solve its complex algorithms.
+For example, miners can participate and provide computational power to solve complex algorithms.
 By doing so, a transaction or block is mined.
-The miners, on the other hand, are incentivized as they received bitcoin for the work they did.
+On the other hand, the miners are incentivized as they received bitcoin for the work they did.
 There will always be users and workers in a public blockchain environment to make it run smoothly.
 Fluidity is important, and that’s why incentivizing keeps it going.

-Another example of public blockchain includes NEO, Ethereum and so on.
+Another example of public blockchain includes NEO, Ethereum, and so on.